-True, life is busy and there are a lot of demands on your time.
-But what about those rare days when you have nothing on your schedule—but also no drive to take care of yourself?
+Life is busy and there are a lot of demands on your time.
+But what about those rare days when you have nothing on your schedule—but also no drive to take care of yourself and your mental health?

 Tell me I’m not alone in this, tootsie!

 Physical Health, Spiritual Health, and Mental Health Hinge on Self-Care

 I can’t be the only one who’s finally had a free Saturday, only to hunker down on the couch and hide from the world, forgetting that a self-care routine can exist.
 Whether your distraction of choice is a Netflix binge or a Facebook scroll, the core challenge is the same.
 Plenty of time to focus on taking care of yourself.
 Zero motivation to act.
 Ever been there?

 My guess is that you may be finding yourself in this place a lot lately.
 For most of us, all of our weekend social commitments disappeared overnight.
 But we also have a lot of unexpected stress that leaves us feeling overwhelmed.
 You just can’t seem to make your actions align with your intentions.
 You’re not alone in that, dear ones.